Online Doctor of Education (EdD) Programs in North Dakota

 Schools in North Dakota with Online EdD Programs

-As mentioned above, the University of North Dakota (UND) offers a Doctor of Education in Educational Practice and Leadership online through its College of Education and Human Development.
+The University of North Dakota (UND) offers a Doctor of Education in Educational Practice and Leadership online through its College of Education and Human Development.
 Designed for full-time educators, the degree program is delivered entirely online, with no in-person residency requirements.
 A total of four specialization tracks are available: Higher Education (HE), School Leadership (SL), Special Education (SPED), and Teacher Education (TE).
 Each can be completed in approximately three years, requiring a minimum of 90 semester credit hours beyond a bachelor’s degree (actual program credit requirements vary by specialization and students may be able to transfer up to 30 credits from their master’s program with faculty approval).
 Courses utilize a combination of synchronous and asynchronous components, including streaming video content, prerecorded lectures, virtual libraries, and online discussion boards.
 Students can also complete an internship, with the chance to learn from expert practitioners in a diverse range of educational settings.

 The program’s curriculum offers a number of ways to customize one’s course of study based on academic interests and professional goals.
 All students take an interdisciplinary core, consisting of courses in Administration and Organizational Behavior, Issues and Trends in Education, and Higher Education Diversity Systems and Policy.
 After completing an Introduction to Applied Educational Research, they can then select their own research pathway, choosing from scholarly courses in Learning Analytics, Action Research, Classroom Based Inquiry, or Program Evaluation.
 Finally, students will focus their studies on one or more specialization areas, each of which comes with its own required courses and related electives.
 The Higher Education specialization, for instance, includes courses in Principles and Practices in Higher Education, Learning and Leading in Organizations, History of Higher Education, Assessment in Higher Education, and Adult Learners.
 Students in this track can then choose from electives such as Curriculum in Higher Education, Academic Administration, Student Support Services, Higher Education Law, Public Policy, College Student Experience, Higher Education Planning and Finance, or Technology in Higher Education.